 lINKS FOR new FARMS AND fARMERS:

-Below you will find helpful links for establishing a new farm or learning about Farming
+Below you will find helpful links for establishing a new farm or to learn about farming

 Click here for Agricultural Laws and Regulations in the State of Connecticut.

 Here you can find out how to obtain a Sales and Use Tax ID and Farmer Tax Exemption Permit from the Connecticut Department of Revenue Services.

 You can start and register the name of your business with the Connecticut Secretary of State by clicking here.

 Iowa’s Agricultural Marketing Resource Center has a series of web pages with documents on how to start an agricultural business and the planning process.

 Penn State has a great website on agricultural marketing information.